 Don Morton Marine Pty Ltd ABN 21 133 573 789 is committed to delivery of the best of consumer experience.
-By entering into a contract for supply with Don Morton Marine Pty Ltd, from this point forward referred to as DMMPL, you, the Consumer, confirm your mutual consent and understanding of these Terms and subsequently also your agreement to be bound by these Conditions subject to the jurisdiction and laws of the relevant state and federal statutory bodies.
+By entering into a contract for supply with Don Morton Marine Pty Ltd trading as Don Morton Power & Propulsion, from this point forward referred to as DMMPL, you, the Consumer, confirm your mutual consent and understanding of these Terms and subsequently also your agreement to be bound by these Conditions subject to the jurisdiction and laws of the relevant state and federal statutory bodies.
 To ensure that the interests and rights of both you, the Consumer, and DMMPL are protected in accordance with the laws enforceable in the State of South Australia please familiarise yourself with these Terms when placing a request for the supply of spare parts, engines, boats, trailers, products generically termed major units or other such similar products or associated labour and components.

 DMMPL is committed to respecting your privacy and takes all practical and reasonable steps to protect any personal information we may hold against loss, unauthorised access, use, modification or disclosure without prior consent.
 These steps include the secure storage of electronic files, SSL payment gateway encryption and restricted access to the retrieval of identifying and confidential information.
 DMMPL may however disclose such information to regulatory bodies, government and law enforcement agencies, when or as required, authorised and permitted by law.